Warning: this article is not sexual in nature.

 From something that had perfect form to something where the form is now bent.

 From something that was once clean, and shiny to something now dirty, and dingy.

-To live our passion we must be willing to experience a transition.
+To live our passion we must be willing to step into the transition.
 A transition from living to exist to existing to live.
 It means giving up the familiar and moving into the unfamiliar.
-It means being open to possibilities instead of paralyzed by fear of the unknown.
+It means being open to possibilities instead of being paralyzed by fear of the unknown.

 Let change be the catalyst to living your passion not the fear that kept you from it.

 My volunteer experience in building the largest Kadampa International Retreat Center in the US.

 Seasoned meditators have a way of dealing with life like non other I have ever experienced.
 Their “feathers don’t get ruffled” when things go awry or not as planned.

 I have witnessed this on several occasions.

 - While cleaning the kitchen, I knocked a glass salt shaker off a shelf, and it landed on top of a crystal goblet, spraying shards of glass all over the counter tops, and countless stacks of dishes.
 The only thing that could be done was to take everything off the shelves, and rewash them.
 It was fifteen minutes prior to everyone being finished with their shift.
 The entire kitchen came to help me clean, and wash the dishes.
 The only words spoken after I profusely apologized were “it’s ok we have all been there.”

 - Not one person is wearing ear phones to listen to music.
 Its not a rule, it’s just their desire to respectively and happily be present.